 2) The Library on Oceania Marina

-Libraries are commonplace on most cruise ships although some are more enticing than others.
-On Deck 14 of the new Oceania Marina, launched in February 2011, the “library” is a series of comfortable, carpeted alcoves with oversized leather chairs, and paneled mahogany walls and bookcases – each one reminiscent of a small home library—offering readers a feeling of privacy.
-More than 2000 books and periodicals fill the shelves, ranging from best-selling mysteries to classics.
+For example, on Deck 14 of Oceania Marina, the “library” is a series of comfortable, carpeted alcoves with oversized leather chairs, and paneled mahogany walls and bookcases – each one reminiscent of a small home library—offering readers a feeling of privacy.
+More than 2000 books and periodicals, ranging from best-selling mysteries to classics, fill the shelves.

 There’s also a wonderful collection of travel books so guests can read about the ports they’ll be visiting and other places on their bucket lists.
-One of the nicest parts of using a cruise library is that you can also take the book to your cabin and snuggle up with it at bedtime.
+One of the nicest parts of using a cruise ship library is that you can also take the book to your cabin and snuggle up with it at bedtime.

 3) The Chebeague Island Inn (Chebeague Island, Maine)

-Originally built in the 1920s, this tastefully restored, luxury property is situated on an island in Casco Bay — a leisurely ferry or water taxi ride from Portland.
+Originally built in the 1920s, this tastefully restored luxury property is situated on an island in Casco Bay — a leisurely ferry or water taxi ride from Portland.
 The oversized wicker chairs on the wraparound porch offer breathtaking water views between chapters.

-The 21-rooms have no TVs or phones (although there’s a wireless connection throughout for those who aren’t able to go cold-turkey).
-No two rooms are alike but all the beds are made with fine Italian linens; many have ocean views.
+The 21-rooms have no TVs or phones (although there’s a wireless connection throughout for those who aren’t able to go cold turkey).
+No two rooms are alike, but all the beds are made with fine Italian linens; many have ocean views.
 Homemade snacks are served throughout the day.

 4) The Library Hotel (New York)

 Located in midtown, only a stone’s throw from the majestic New York City Public Library (at 42nd Street and Fifth Avenue), this boutique hotel is a mecca for book lovers and one of the most unique themed hotels in the world.

 5) Rosewood Las Ventanas al Paraiso (Los Cabos, Mexico)